Navigating Motherhood with a Disability

 A mother with short brown hair holds her preschool aged son and smiles while at the beach near the water.

 I have an invisible disability.
-Chronic ear infections at a young age caused hearing loss in one ear and now, I only remember life being hard of hearing.
-I didn’t think much of it growing up and did my best to adapt — the last thing I wanted to be was different than my peers.
+Chronic ear infections at a young age caused hearing loss in one ear, and, now, I only remember life being hard of hearing.
+I didn’t think much of it growing up, and I did my best to adapt — the last thing I wanted to be was different than my peers.

 >> LISTEN :: The Wild World of Sports :: Episode 93 :: Momfessions Podcast <<